 Select the VRRP menu item to enter the VRRP configuration.
+There are two submenus which allows to configure up to two instances of VRRP.
 VRRP protocol (Virtual Router Redundancy Protocol) allows you to transfer packet routing from the main router to a backup router in case the main router fails.
 (This can be used to provide a wireless cellular backup to a primary wired router in critical applications.)
 If the Enable VRRP is checked, you may set the following parameters.

-Item Description Virtual Server IP Address This parameter sets the virtual server IP address.
-This ad- dress must be the same for both the primary and backup routers.
+Item Description Protocol Version Choose version of the VRRP (VRRPv2 or VRRPv3).
+Virtual Server IP Address This parameter sets the virtual server IP address.
+This address must be the same for both the primary and backup routers.
 Devices on the LAN will use this address as their default gateway IP address.
-Virtual Server ID This parameter distinguishes one virtual router on the net- work from another.
+Virtual Server ID This parameter distinguishes one virtual router on the network from another.
 The main and backup routers must use the same value for this parameter.
 Host Priority The active router with highest priority set by the parameter Host Priority, is the main router.
 According to RFC 2338, the main router should have the highest possible priority - 255.
-The backup router(s) have a priority in the range $1 - 254$ (default value is 100).
+The backup router(s) have a priority in the range 1 - 254 (default value is 100).
 A priority value of 0 is not allowed.

-Table 20: VRRP configuration
+Table 18: VRRP configuration